neoforged/.github/primers/1.21.4/index.md

 To create your own `SpecialModelRenderer`, you need to implement both the renderer and the `$Unbaked` model to read the data from the JSON.
 The `$Unbaked` model creates the `SpecialModelRenderer` via `bake` and is registered using a `MapCodec` for its `type`.
 The `SpecialModelRenderer` then extracts the necessary data from the stack needed to render via `extractArgument` and passes that to the `render` method.
 If you do not need any information from the stack, you can implement `NoDataSpecialModelRenderer` instead.

 Then, the `MapCodec` needs to be registered to `SpecialModelRenderers#ID_MAPPER`, though this field is private by default, so some access changes or reflection needs to be applied.

-If your item is a held block, it also needs to be added to the `SpecialModelRenderers#STATIC_BLOCK_MAPPING` for specific rendering scenarios (e.g. in minecart, or picked up by endermen).
+If your item is a held block, it also needs to be added to the `SpecialModelRenderers#STATIC_BLOCK_MAPPING` for specific rendering scenarios via `BlockRenderDispatcher#renderSingleBLock` (e.g. in minecart, or picked up by endermen).
+Both the default model renderer and the special model renderer are called in this method; allowing for both the static block model and the dynamic special model to be rendered at the same time.
 As this map is immutable, you will either need to replace it or hook into `SpecialBlockModelRenderer` and somehow add to the stored map there.

 ```java
 // The special renderer